 - In certain cases, observations are exceeding the modeling.
 But that is not the whole story.
 Climate feedback mechanisms such as reduced reflectivity (albedo), Arctic Amplification, changes in oceans and land biology and chemistry, etc. are indicating strong positive bias as global warming progresses.
-To say we should only believe empirical research is the same as saying: 'I don't believe the physics'.
+To say we should only believe empirical research is the same as saying: 'I don't believe the basic physics'.
 This would be akin to believing the earth is flat.
-The physics are well known in both cases and easily quantifiable.
+The basic physics are well known and easily quantifiable.

 - The first graph below is an update of Rahmstorf et al., Science 2007, ('Note the comparison is with IPCC TAR projections, but since AR4 projections are within 10% of the TAR models - this makes little difference.' - Gavin Schmidt).
 Actual sea level rise observations are riding above the upper range of the IPCC model.
 This is generally because IPCC does not factor in things they can't quantify and thus 'some' relevant reality is factored out (given a zero in the model).
 Therefore those models can not reach as far as the observations.

 - The fact that the observations of sea level rise (SLR) and arctic ice extent loss are exceeding the models is an important factor in understanding the difference between modeled expectations, empirical evidence, and empirical evidence plus the known feedback mechanisms.
-Reasonable expectations must include in context, the models, the evidence and the feedbacks.
+Reasonable expectations must include context in, the models, the evidence, and the feedbacks.

 Modeling v.
 Observations - Sea Level Rise: